puppetlabs/puppetdb/documentation/api/query/v4/aggregate-event-counts.markdown

 ### Response Format

-The response is an array of JSON maps containing the summarize_by parameter, aggregated event-count information and a `total` for how many event-count results were aggregated.
+The response is an array of JSON maps containing the summarize_by parameter, aggregated event-count information and a `total` field expressing the number of event-count results that were aggregated.

     [ {
         "summarize_by": "containing_class",